azoth-lang/azoth.language.reference/src/conversions.md

 # Conversions

 A *conversion* is a transformation of values from one type to another that allows expressions of the first type to used as the second type.
 Conversions can be *implicit* or *explicit*.
 Explicit conversions require an explicit conversion expression.
 For example, the type "`int32`" can be implicitly converted to "`int64`", so expressions of type "`int32`" can implicitly be treated as "`int64`".
-The opposite conversion, from "`int64`" to "`int32`, is explicit, so ane explicit conversion is required.
+The opposite conversion, from "`int64`" to "`int32`, is explicit, so an explicit conversion is required.

 ```azoth
 let a: int32 = 123;